By Kelly Sargent

 Although a recent analysis by the US CDC (Centers for Disease Control and Prevention) found that most patients exhibit one of three symptoms: fever, cough or shortness of breath — coronavirus symptoms are wide-ranging.

 To help you remember, here's the list of symptoms we shared with you in April.
-Below that is a link to Kelly's list of favorite old, funny movies to keep you entertained while we wait this out.

 Graphic credit: City of Lincoln, Nebraska